ruo2012/sir/README.md

 It's main competitor is Elasticsearch ("ELK").
 Targeting a cross-platform framework (.Net Core) and being built on Resin we feel very excited about challenging the ELK stack.

-Our plan for beating Elasticsearch revolves around five key features:
+Our plan for beating Elasticsearch+Hadoop revolves around five key features:

 - faster indexing
 - faster querying